DHTMLX/docs-todolist/docs/api/rest_api/routes/Delete_routes/Delete_tasks.md

 ### Description

-@short:Deletes data on a task and returns an empty json object
+@short: Deletes data on a task and returns an empty json object

 The route handles the DELETE request made to the **'/tasks/{id}'** path.